10 Spectacular things to do in Lisbon, Portugal, on an Unforgettable Trip!

 Check for more food flavours and best adventures in Portugal!

-Sardines shop!
+Visit Sardines shop!

-There are many iconic Sardine Shops in Baixa district – event if you are not a fan of this fish, it is worth to visit the shop with hundreds of different canned sardines.
-It may look like one of the tourist shops but actually nowadays sardines are excellent quality and worth paying 10 Euro for a small box.
-What’s even more funny you’ll get a sardines passport, available in number of languages in most sardines shops.
-They will usually have sardines tasting, so you can get an idea of a flavour before ocking one of the cans.
+There are many iconic Sardine Shops in the Baixa district – even if you are not a fan of this fish, it is worth visiting the shop with hundreds of different canned sardines.
+It may look like one of the tourist shops but actually nowadays sardines are of excellent quality and worth paying 10 euros for a small box.

 sardines shop in Lisbon